149mansi/TOURS_figma-ui-main/README.md

 # Repository Name: Tours-UIUX

 Description:
-This GitHub repository contains the UI/UX design for Asta Tours, a travel and tourism website/application.
+This GitHub repository contains the UI/UX design for Tours, a travel and tourism website/application.
 The design was created using Figma and includes a set of 10 well-designed pages to provide a seamless user experience for various interactions.

 Pages Included:
 - Sign In